 \section{Abstract}

 Pre-Courant algebroids are `Courant algebroids' without the Jacobi identity for the Courant--Dorfman bracket.
-In this paper we examine the corresponding supermanifold description of pre-Courant algebroids and some direct consequences thereof -- such as the definition of (sub-)Dirac structures and the notion of the na\"{\i}ve quasi-cochain complex.
-In particular we define \emph{symplectic almost Lie 2-algebroids } and show how they correspond to pre-Courant algebroids.
+We examine the corresponding supermanifold description of pre-Courant algebroids and some direct consequences thereof.
+In particular, we define \emph{symplectic almost Lie 2-algebroids} and show how they correspond to pre-Courant algebroids.
+We give the definition of (sub-)Dirac structures and study the na\"{\i}ve quasi-cochain complex within the setting of supergeometry.
 Moreover, the framework of supermanifolds allows us to economically define and work with pre-Courant algebroids equipped with a compatible non-negative grading.
-VB-Courant algebroids are natural examples of what we call \emph{weighted pre-Courant algebroids}, and our approach drastically simplifies working with them.
-We remark that examples of pre-Courant algebroids are plentiful -- natural examples include the cotangent bundle of any almost Lie algebroid.
+VB-Courant algebroids are natural examples of what we call \emph{weighted pre-Courant algebroids} and our approach drastically simplifies working with them.